-This strange looking, exotic creature, named Kayajubi (African Bantu Swahili for Monkey Cat) has a long history behind it.
+This strange-looking, exotic creature, named Kayajubi (African Bantu Swahili for Monkey Cat) has a long history behind it.

 Monkey cats are nocturnal, hunting mainly at night and sleeping during the day.

-Their diet consists of small insects, birds and their eggs, mice, fruits, berries and slugs.
+Their diet consists of small insects, birds and their eggs, mice, fruits, berries, and slugs.

-Because of their long monkey-like limbs, they can easily climb up to the highest branches of a tree, thus enabling them to escape potentially dangerous predators and also reach birds nests to steal their eggs from.
+Because of their long monkey-like limbs, they can easily climb up to the highest branches of a tree, thus enabling them to escape potentially dangerous predators and also reach birds’ nests to steal their eggs from.

-Most monkey cats have a short, silky fur covering their bodies and a thick lion like mane around their heads.
+Most monkey cats have a short, silky fur covering their bodies and a thick lion-like mane around their heads.

 That is the main reason why they were named monkey cats.

-Long claws and small sharp pointed teeth assist the Kayajubi in catching it’s prey.
+Long claws and small sharp, pointed teeth assist the Kayajubi in catching it’s prey.

 Because of the growing numbers of human population, the Kayajubi is in danger of becoming extinct.

-Local organizations as well as international ones are fighting to save the last of it’s kind.
+Local organizations as well as international ones are fighting to save the last of its kind.

-You can see the Kayajubi in the local Animal Wildlife Reserve in Kenya, aswell as make a donation to help support the fight against it’s extinction.
+You can see the Kayajubi in the local Animal Wildlife Reserve in Kenya, as well as make a donation to help support the fight against its extinction.